tom-howard/com2009/docs/course/assignment2/README.md

 This assignment is **worth 30%** of the overall mark for COM2009.
 As a team you will be assessed on a ROS package that you develop to satisfy the above tasks.

+Your ROS package will be assessed by the teaching team *off-line* in the weeks following the submission deadlines (as above).
+You will receive your marks, plus video recordings of the assessment within 3 weeks of submission[^holiday].

+[^holiday]: If this falls over a holiday period (i.e. Easter), then the deadline for marking and the return of marks extends to 5 weeks (as per standard University policy).

 ### Tasks 1, 2 & 3

 Each submission will be assessed by deploying your ROS package on one of the *robotics laptops* used extensively throughout the lab sessions.
 Nodes within your package will then be executed on the laptop to control a real robot in the Diamond Computer Room 5 Robot Arena.